 Fort Polk South is a suburban neighborhood (based on population density) located in Fort Polk, Louisiana.

-Fort Polk South real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) small apartment buildings and townhomes.
+Fort Polk South real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) small apartment buildings and townhomes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Fort Polk South neighborhood are newer, built in 2000 or more recently.
-A number of residences were also built between 1970 and 1999.
+Many of the residences in the Fort Polk South neighborhood are established but not old, having been built between 1970 and 1999.
+A number of residences were also built between 2000 and the present.

 Astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 99.9% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the Fort Polk South neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.